major/rhel7stig-sphinx/doc/source/high.rst

 Fix
 ~~~

-Install an approved DoD antivirus solution on the system.
+Install an antivirus solution on the system.

 Check
 ~~~~~

-Verify the system is using a DoD-approved virus scan program.
+Verify the system is using a virus scan program.

 Check for the presence of "McAfee VirusScan Enterprise for Linux" with the following command: